 With the Upload Widget, end-users can upload a file to the AIMMS PRO server, which can then be further processed by the AIMMS model.
 This is very useful for Web Apps that depend on user specific data that is not yet available on the server (e.g. Excel data input).

-The Upload Widget has, like the Button Widget, a call ‘Procedure’ option, in which you can specify the AIMMS procedure that will run, once the upload is finished.
+Like the Button Widget, the Upload Widget has a call ‘Procedure’ option, in which you can specify the AIMMS procedure that will run, once the upload is finished.
 You can specify this option via the option editor of the upload widget, or assign it to its current contents when creating a new upload widget.

 The AIMMS procedure should have three arguments, in the exact order below:

 - An Input string parameter that will contain the name of the uploaded file.
 WebUI will add a GUID postfix to the name to make sure it is unique.